-The NZX Corporate Governance Code, which came into force on 1 October 2017, sets out a series of specific but non-binding recommendations based around eight good corporate governance principles.
+The NZX Corporate Governance Code, sets out a series of specific but non-binding recommendations based around eight good corporate governance principles.
 Issuers with securities listed on NZX must disclose, in their annual report and/or website, the extent to which they comply with these recommendations, or alternatively explain why they do not comply.